On a pre-Christmas afternoon, we are among a few privileged vacationers to be headed to Zermatt.

 Front-row views of the Matterhorn at Chalet Altesse

 Chalet Altesse offers three generous rental apartments as well as a top-floor penthouse.
 At the taxi drop-off, we are welcomed by the chalet manager, Nikki.
-She kindly helps us with all the luggage and ski gear, then gives us a tour of the property.
+She kindly helps us with all the luggage and ski gear, then gives us a property tour.
 During our stay, we would opt for the free shuttle bus service to get around.
 (The Wichje bus stop of the red line is a five-minute walk away.)

-Our first-floor apartment has the type of modern amenities you would only expect from an upscale rental: a jacuzzi bathtub, fireplace, designer furniture, and even a steam oven.
+Our first-floor apartment has modern amenities you would only expect from an upscale rental: a jacuzzi bathtub, fireplace, designer furniture, and even a steam oven.

-All apartments share a top-notch spa in the basement featuring a Finnish sauna and even a steam room.
+All apartments share a top-notch spa in the basement featuring a Finnish sauna and a steam room.
 Due to the pandemic, we are asked to sign up for a two-hour slot ahead of time.
-In reality, this private time in the spa only adds to the luxurious experience.
+This private time in the spa only adds to the luxurious experience.

 Knowing that we would cook our own dinners, we shop for groceries in Zermatt before heading to Chalet Altesse.
-There is a small store in Winkelmatten, but we want to enjoy each day on the slopes without having to worry about supplies.
+There is a small store in Winkelmatten, but we want to enjoy each day on the slopes without worrying about supplies.
 On top, Nikki has set us up for breakfast by stocking the fridge with milk, butter, and homemade apricot jelly…

 Skiing in Zermatt in December